City problem · Munich

 4. Talent.
 US-based senior hires harder to attract without US-investor brand.
 Each cycle costs $250k to $500k loaded plus equity dilution.

 5. Exit.
-The future US strategic acquirer reads the same five signals the US investor scored.
+The future US strategic acquirer judges the same five signals the US investor scored.
 A deeptech firm that lost the investor round on market evidence will face the same flag in the acquisition diligence.

 Build the market evidence layer.
 Resequence the deck.
 Stage the US presence.